 There is an absolute mayhem of podcasts apps on the App Store.
 And yes, there are quite a bunch of amazing ones too with Apple’s own Podcasts app doing good.

-But amidst this collection that involves big names like InstaCast, DownCast and PocketCasts, Castro wants to be right on top for being the first iOS 7-specific podcast app for the iPhone.
-It’s a new app with a few missing features but it has been designed amazingly well and comes with a functionality that is confident, minimal and kickass.
+But amidst this collection that involves big names like InstaCast, DownCast, and PocketCasts, Castro wants to be right on top for being the first iOS 7-specific podcast app for the iPhone.
+It’s a new app with a few missing features, but it has been designed amazingly well and comes with functionality that is confident, minimal and kickass.

 The mantra of iOS 7-centric apps is minimalism in design and intent.
 Castro seems to have embedded this into its DNA.
 The interface is simple, elegant and surprisingly beautiful too.
 The developers and designers seem to have laid focus and emphasis on making the app as easy and intuitive as possible through easily-recognizable icons and actions.

 The app has a playback bar at the bottom so you can control the podcast playback no matter where you are within the app.
-So in effect, you can be looking through episode meta data and still control the playback right from that screen.
-Beats the “Now Playing” thing that most podcasts make you tap on in order to control the playback of the podcast.
+So in effect, you can be looking through episode metadata and still control the playback right from that screen.
+Beats the “Now Playing” thing that most podcasts make you tap on to control the playback of the podcast.

 While Castro does have some disadvantages like it doesn’t work on an iPad (yet) and does not support video playback (yet), we’re hoping that these will be upcoming features.

-Castro is available on the App Store for $2.99 (price for a limited time).
+Castro is available in the App Store for $2.99 (price for a limited time).